corcusinc/github-ads/README.md

 ## Motivation for Github Sponsorships

-We want to help Open Source developers get paid through sponsorships so that they can continue creating amazing codes and projects that is important for us and helping move the world forward.
+We want to help Open Source developers get paid through sponsorships so that they can continue creating amazing codes and projects that is important for us and help move the world forward.

 ## Sponsored by Atlassian

 This page is sponsored by Atlassian.

 ![https://www.atlassian.com/](ads/large-blue.svg)
-> Products for teams, from startup to enterprise.Plan, track, and release world-class software with the #1 software development tool used by agile teams.
+> Products for teams, from startup to enterprise.
+Plan, track, and release world-class software with the #1 software development tool used by agile teams.
 Manage any business project including marketing campaigns, HR onboarding, approvals and legal document reviews.
 [Jira is offering a free trial on all products.
 Get Started!](https://www.atlassian.com/software/jira/try)

 ## How does this work?